hao203/rmarkdown-YAML/readme.md

 # Future work

-We will contine to summarize the YAML options of related packages (e.g. distill, rticles, bookdown, rmdformats )
+We will continue to summarize the YAML options of related packages (e.g. distill, rticles, bookdown, rmdformats )

 # Refereces